 National Kite Flying Day (February 8)

-National Kite Flying Day, celebrated annually on February 8, is a delightful occasion to get outdoors and enjoy the simple pleasure of flying a kite.
+National Kite Flying Day on February 8 is the perfect excuse to get outside and enjoy a breezy afternoon with a kite.

 When is the Holiday?